-On 10th February 2003, the requirements for Migration cards came into force for the purposes of migration control into the territory of the Russian Federation.
-Every foreign citizen (except for the members of diplomatic missions and international organisations) is required to fill in a migration card when entering Russia.
+On 10th February 2003 the requirement for migration cards was introduced.
+Every foreign citizen (except for members of diplomatic missions and international organisations) is required to fill in a migration card when entering Russia.

-You will be given a migration card by your carrier before you enter Russia, they are also available at the ports of entry.
-You should complete both parts (entry and exit) and hand this over to the passport control officer on entry.
+A migration card will be presented to you by your carrier, before you enter Russia.
+They are also available at ports of entry.
+Both parts “A” and “B” (entry and exit) should be completed before handing it over to the passport control officer.

-Please keep it safe and hand it back again to the passport control officer at departure.
-If you lose your migratory card you should report this to the regional bodies of the Federal Migration Service (FMS) within three days.
+If you lose your migration card, report this to the regional bodies of the Federal Migration Service (FMS) within three days.

 If you have failed to register your visa correctly or lost your migration card or registration slip, then you may have problems with passport control when leaving Russia, including fines of up to $3000.